xunih/dialogue-systems-1/Labs/Lab0.md

 # Part 1.
 JavaScript: exercises to get started

 These exercises can be done in your browser.
 You can also try: https://www.typescriptlang.org/ (TS Config > Lang > JavaScript).
-If you feel courageous
-enough, you can start with Part 2 and get tooling to work and then return to Part 1 to solve exercises in your text editor.
+Alternatively, you can start with Part 2 and get tooling to work and then return to Part 1 to solve exercises in your text editor.

 Try reading all exercises before starting.
 You can also take a